 In fact, Richard Brookhiser would have been a helluva trial lawyer, which, when the opportunity arose, I tried to be as well.
 It’s absolutely necessary, if everyone thinks your client is guilty, as in “she-said, he-said”, which has become the principal standard of political proof in popular media these days, a defender of just about thesis, in law, philosophy, even science, has to look deeper than the “shallow as a pool of warm piss” standard for evidence found in modern politics.
 And then be persuasive.

-As a defense lawyer I have a duty to dig as deep as I can to arrive at a theory of the case I can present to the jury, for my client’s freedom and maybe even survival, may depend on it.
+Just like the criminal defense attorneys in Festus area, I have a duty to dig as deep as I can to arrive at a theory of the case I can present to the jury, for my client’s freedom and maybe even survival, may depend on it.